Inkhundla: History

-In 1977, King Sobhuza II elected Delimitation Commission came up with a recommendation of twenty two (22) Tinkhundla centres.
-The first Tinkhundla established were headed by Tindvuna teTinkhundla which were all ex-soldiers (umsizi) appointed by His Majesty King Sobhuza II.
+In 1977, the King Sobhuza II-appointed Delimitation Commission came up with a recommendation of twenty-two (22) Tinkhundla centres.
+The first tinkhundla established were headed by Tindvuna teTinkhundla who were all ex-soldiers (umsizi) appointed by King Sobhuza II.

-In 1979, Tinkhundla centers were increased from twenty two (22) to forty (40) because it was realized that most people fail to attend and participate Tinkhundla meetings.
-In 1993, the Tinkhundla centres were further increased to fifty five (55) following recommendations of the Delimitation Commission that was appointed by His Majesty King Mswati III.
-This commission was a result of people's views during consultative commissions (Vuselas), which were led by Prince Masitsela, Prince Mahlalengangeni and Prince Guduza.
+In 1979, tinkhundla centers were increased from 22 to 40, because it was found that most people failed to attend and participate in tinkhundla meetings.
+In 1993, the tinkhundla centres were further increased to 55, following the recommendations of the Delimitation Commission that was appointed by King Mswati III.
+This commission was a result of people's input during consultative commissions (vuselas), which were led by Prince Masitsela, Prince Mahlalengangeni and Prince Guduza.

 Governance role

-The system emphasizes the devolution of state power from central government to Tinkhundla while individual merit is a basis for election and appointment into public office.
-In general, Tinkhundla stimulate community development at grassroots level, coordinating and promoting a good relationship between Government and Non-Governmental Organizations (NGOs) working at the Tinkhundla level.
+The system emphasizes the devolution of state power from central government to tinkhundla while individual merit is the basis for election and appointment into public office.
+In general, tinkhundla stimulate community development at the grassroots level, coordinating and promoting a good relationship between government and non-governmental organisations (NGOs) working at the tinkhundla level.
 They further provide a link between communities and government as well as other development agents to ensure the responsiveness of all national policies to the needs of the people.
-In the process they create harmony among all agents providing services within that Inkhundla.
+In the process, they create harmony among all agents providing services within that inkhundla.